bgavran/-Co-AlgebraCheatSheet/README.md

 # Initial algebra / Final coalgebra cheatsheet

+Note: This cheat sheet is now at [nLab](https://ncatlab.org/nlab/show/list+of+notable+initial+algebras+and+terminal+coalgebras) and this repository is not maintained anymore.
+If you wish to add anything, please do it there.

+---

 Suggestions about terminology, a ways to organise this table and are welcome.
 Feel free to create a pull request.

 Here we assume the base category $\mathbf{Set}$, even though many of the constructions here are more general.